ivan-shatrovx/modified-AEV-PLIG-variants/qAEV-PLIG/qAEV-PLIG-1/MODEL.md

 ## Training data

 HiQBind — energy-minimised structures derived from PDBBind 2020 (small molecules and polymeric ligands).
 See `data_preparation/hiqbind/` for the curation pipeline.

+This file was written using Claude Sonnet 4.6.